 During this campaign, Gay averaged 21.1 points, 5.9 rebounds, and 3.7 assists per game while playing in 68 games.

 2010’s Honorable Mention: Francisco Garcia

-Even though Garcia isn’t my first choice for small forward of the 2010’s, Sacramento fans will always feel fondly about Cisco hitting a corner 3 point swish in front of a packed Arco Arena crowd.
+Even though Garcia isn’t my first choice for small forward of the 2010s, Sacramento fans will always feel fond about Cisco hitting a corner 3-point swish in front of a packed Arco Arena crowd.

 Honorable Mention: Omri Casspi